86/TRZSlideLicenseViewController/README.md

 ## Usage

+#### Add a Pods-acknowledgements.plist to your project

+1. Add a ``Pods-acknowledgements.plist`` from your Pods directory to your project.

 #### Loadig a view from a Storyboard

 1. Add a new view controller to your storyboard.
 2. Input ``TRZSlideLicenseViewController`` to custom class field in the identity inspector of the view controller.
 3. Make a push segue connection from a source view controller in the navigation controller’s stack to the ``TRZSlideLicenseViewController``.
 4. Input a segue identifier in the attributes inspector of the segue settings.
-5. Copy the ``Pods-acknowledgements.plist`` from the Pods directory to the project directory.
-6. Implemented the ``prepareForSegue`` in the source view controller class file.
+5. Implemente the ``prepareForSegue`` in the source view controller class file.

 ```objective-c
 #import "TRZSlideLicenseViewController.h"